ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <h2 id="news">News</h2>

+<p>21 Feb 2024: I gave a talk in the <a href="https://wias-berlin.de/research/rgs/fg8/seminar/">Weierstrass Institute seminar on Non-smooth Variational Problems and Operator Equations</a> in Berlin, Germany, on computing multiple solutions of topology optimization problems. <a href="{{ "/files/dbm.pdf" | absolute_url }}">Click for slides</a>.</p>

 <p>21 Feb 2024: Sheehan Olver and I submitted a manuscript entitled "A sparse hierarchical hp-finite element method on disks and annuli" (<a href="http://arxiv.org/abs/2402.12831">arXiv</a>).

 <p>20 Feb 2024: Kars Knook, Sheehan Olver and I submitted a manuscript entitled "Quasi-optimal complexity hp-FEM for Poisson on a rectangle" (<a href="https://arxiv.org/abs/2402.11299">arXiv</a>).